Migrate a *nix light forwarder

 If you want to replace an existing light forwarder with a universal forwarder, you need to first migrate its checkpoint data to the new forwarder.
 Checkpoint data is internal data that the forwarder compiles to keep track of what data it has already forwarded to an indexer.
 By migrating the checkpoint data, you prevent the new universal forwarder from forwarding any data already sent by the old light forwarder.
 This ensures that the same data does not get indexed twice.

 You can migrate checkpoint data from an existing *nix light forwarder (version 4.0 or later) to the universal forwarder.
-For an overview of migration, see "Migrating from a light forwarder" in the Deployment Overview.
+For an overview of migration, see "Migrate from a light forwarder" in this manual.

 To migrate, do the following:

 1. Stop any services (splunkd and splunkweb, if running) for the existing forwarder:

 2. Complete the basic installation of the universal forwarder, as described in "Deploy a nix universal forwarder manually".
 Do not yet start the universal forwarder.